vanhoefm/fragattacks/research/README.md

 succeed.
 The second command sends the ping as two fragmented Wi-Fi frames, and should only fail in the rare case that the tested device doesn't support fragmentation.
 In case one of these tests is not working, follow the instructions in [network card injection test](#network-card-injection-test) to assure your network card is properly injecting frames.
+If the devices being tested might enter sleep mode, also see [Handling sleep mode](#Handling-sleep-mode).

 The third and fourth commands are not attacks but verify basic defragmentation behaviour of a device and are further discussed below the table.